-FROM SUCH UNIFORMITY Of underlying institutional arrangements derived the intriguing similarity in the pattern of events which in the half century 1879-1929 was spread out over an enormous expanse.
+From such uniformity of underlying institutional arrangements derived the intriguing similarity in the pattern of events which in the half-century 1879-1929 was spread out over an enormous expanse.

-An endless variety of personalities and backgrounds, mentalities and historical antecedents gave local color and topical emphasis to the vicissitudes of many countries, and yet, over the greater part of the world civilization was of the same fabric.
+An endless variety of personalities and backgrounds, mentalities and historical antecedents gave local color and topical emphasis to the vicissitudes of many countries, and yet, over its greater part the civilized world was of the same fabric.
 This affinity transcended that of the culture traits common to peoples using similar tools, enjoying similar amusements, and rewarding effort with similar prizes.
 Rather, the similarity concerned the function of concrete events in the historical context of life, the time-bound component of collective existence.
 An analysis of these typical strains and stresses should reveal much of the mechanism that produced the singularly uniform pattern of history during this period.

 The strains can be readily grouped according to the main institutional spheres.
-In the domestic economy the most varied symptoms of disequilibrium-like decline of production, employment, and earnings -shall be represented here by the typical scourge of unemployment.
+In the domestic economy the most varied symptoms of disequilibrium-as decline of production, employment, and earnings-shall be represented here by the typical scourge of unemployment.
 In domestic politics there was the struggle and deadlock of social forces, which we shall typify by tension of classes.
 Difficulties in the field of international economics, which centered around the so-called balance of payment and comprised a falling off of exports, unfavorable terms of trade, dearth of imported raw materials, and losses on foreign investments, we shall designate as a group by a characteristic form of strain, namely, pressure on exchanges.
 Lastly, tensions in international politics will be subsumed under imperialist rivalries.

 Now let us consider a country which, in the course of a business depression, is stricken by unemployment.
-It is easy to see that all measures of economic policy which the banks may decide upon in order to create employment are limited by the exigencies of stable exchanges.
+It is easy to see that any measure of economic policy which the banks may decide upon will have to conform to the requirement of stable exchanges.
 The banks will not be able to expand or further extend credits to industry, without appealing to the central bank which, on its part, will refuse to follow suit since the safety of the currency requires the opposite course.
-On the other hand, if the strain spreads from industry to state-trade unions might induce affiliated political parties to raise the issue in the parliament-the scope of any policy of relief or public works will be limited by the requirements of budgetary equilibrium, another precondition of stable exchanges.
+On the other hand, if the strain spread from industry to state-trade unions might induce affiliated political parties to raise the issue in parliament-the scope of any policy of relief or public works will be limited by the requirements of budgetary equilibrium, another precondition of stable exchanges.
 The gold standard will thus check the action of the Treasury as effectively as that of the bank of issue, and the legislature will find itself confronted with identically the same limitations that applied to industry.